imanolortega/imanolortega/README.md

 ### Hi 👋
 ⭐ I am a Frontend programmer at Easytechgreen.
-Before that, I was a graphic designer and a Communication Social Bachelor's degree student.
+Before that, I was a graphic designer, digital marketing manager and a Communication Social Bachelor's degree student.

 I started programming with Python in 2018 as a hobby, and since the end of 2019, I have been studying web programming.